fediverse-devnet/feditest.org/content/quickstart/fediverse-developer/fediverse-mastodon-cloud.md

 ---
-title: Run some ActivityPub tests with a Mastodon partner node and your application in the cloud
+title: Run some ActivityPub tests with a Mastodon partner node and your application in the cloud (future)
 breadcrumbtitle: Run ActivityPub tests with cloud Mastodon
-weight: 20
+weight: 40
 ---

-{{% warning %}}
-Coming soon past version 0.2.
+{{% warning %}} Coming soon past version 0.4.
 The documentation is ahead of the code!
 When has that ever happened?
 But here we are.
-{{% /warning %}}
+P.S: this page will likely change, too.{{% /warning %}}

 Other than WebFinger, for almost anything interesting to happen in the Fediverse, we need at least two servers that can perform HTTPS operations on each other.
 For example, a "follow"